The art of self-defense according to Brazilian jiu-jitsu instructors Sherwin Yao and Katrina Siozon

 “One of our participants was bullied all throughout high school so she had very low self-confidence.
 When she started learning jiu-jitsu, she came out of her shell.”

-Apart from technique, their trainings seek to help develop skills that can aid execution, .“When you’re pinned down and in a tight situation, your brain is super fast.
-That translates into real life and you’re problem solving skills get faster,” says Siozon.
+Apart from technique, their trainings seek to help develop skills that can aid execution.
+“When you’re pinned down and in a tight situation, your brain is super fast.
+That translates into real life and your problem solving skills get faster,” says Siozon.

 Siozon and Yap emphasize that self-defense takes a lot of practice.
 “We’re teaching these things so you know what could happen to you, but realistically you might not remember.”
 However the values and skills that go along with jiu-jitsu help prepare one mentally and physically.